 Austin Water regulates all liquid waste haulers operating within the City of Austin's jurisdiction in accordance with City Code.
-Changes to these rules are proposed (see information under news items below).
 The wastes regulated include sewage, water and wastewater treatment plant sludge, and wastes from septic tanks, grease traps, grit traps and portable toilets.
 Austin Water also operates an approved receiving station for certain types of hauled liquid wastes.
 Managing these wastes and disposing of them properly are critically important to protecting health, public safety and the environment.

-- The operational hours for the City of Austin's Liquid Waste Hauler Receiving Station at Walnut Creek Wastewater Treatment Plant is temporarily closed.
+The City of Austin's Liquid Waste Hauler Receiving Station at Walnut Creek Wastewater Treatment Plant is temporarily closed.
 We apologize for the inconvenience and will update this webpage when an expected return to normal operations date is determined.

 Prior to collecting, transporting, or disposing of hauled liquid waste from any generator within the City of Austin's jurisdiction, the hauler must first obtain a permit, and each vehicle must pass an inspection by Austin Water's Special Services Division.
 Generators of such waste located within the City's jurisdiction must have the liquid waste removed and transported by a Liquid Waste Hauler with a valid City of Austin permit.